asakalou/tree-view/README.md

 - Lazy loading of the nodes and chldren via DataSource api
 - Ability to override `renderItem` - custom rendering of the node

-Please explore this features in storybook.
+Please explore these features in storybook.

 **Tests**
 - Using `react-testing-library` for testing.